AaltoSciComp/blog/content/2023/rse-funding.rst

 The idea of this service was that it would be available to everyone, but some projects who made extensive use would fund it themselves.

+If you are a group leader reading this, Aalto RSE can help you release research code, debug it, make it reusable, rescue old code from former members and make it usable again, make it run on our cluster or CSC's clusters, manage data, prepare data for easy use, and so on.
+If it's not long (less than a month), our work is free, if it's more than a month, the below applies.

 Funding in the past